Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

 - Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's tries from beyond the arc.

-- Defensively, the Heat are ranked second in the league, conceding 109.8 points per contest.
+- The Heat are the second-best defensive squad in the NBA, allowing 109.8 points per game.

-- On the glass, the Heat have given up 41.9 rebounds per contest, which puts them sixth in the league.
+- The Heat are the sixth-ranked team in the league, giving up 41.9 rebounds per game.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

 Malcolm Brogdon vs. the Heat